Daniela-Padilha/weather-app/README.md

 3. The app receives JSON data about the weather.

-4. The temperature is converted from Kelvin to Celsius.

-5. The UI updates using DOM manipulation.
+4. The UI updates using DOM manipulation.

 # ⚠️ Note About API Key